runxiyu/powxy/README.md

   cause issues if a user completes the challenge at the end of a rounded week.
 - SHA-256 is actually a pretty bad choice for proof-of-work.
 We should use something like bcrypt or scrypt or argon2.
+- Safari on iOS and iPadOS seem to unpredictably make their requests from different address families, which causes the challenge to fail.

 ## Build